-- Private Approved Inspector (PAI) – You can find these on the Planning Portal.
+- Private Approved Inspector (PAI) — These are on the Planning Portal.

-Choosing between the two options is up to you, but your structural engineer may recommend a PAI.
-If you go with their recommendation, check their fees, as they might be significantly higher than your LA.
+Choosing between the two options is up to you, but a structural engineer may recommend a PAI.
+If you follow their recommendation, check their fees, as they might be significantly higher than your LA.
 Remember, they all do the same job.

 There are two types of applications:

 - Full Plans — this process takes between 5 and 8 weeks.
 At the end of this process, you will receive an approval notice.

 - Building Notice — suitable for smaller projects, and you can start work immediately.
 However, you won’t get a completion certificate or an approval notice, so if you’re selling your house, you have no proof that the work is “approved”.